Chris Denorfia: Seattle Mariners

-Denorfia was traded to the Seattle Mariners on July 31, 2014 for minor league outfielder Abraham Almonte and pitcher Stephen Kohlscheen.
+Denorfia was traded to the Seattle Mariners on July 31, 2014, for minor league outfielder Abraham Almonte and pitcher Stephen Kohlscheen.

 Denorfia made 18 starts for the Mariners in right field and 3 in left.
 He collected 16 hits, including 2 home runs, in 82 at-bats over 32 games played.

 Chicago Cubs

 Denorfia signed a one-year contract worth a guaranteed $2.6 million plus $400k in incentives with the Chicago Cubs on January 9, 2015.

 Denorfia was expected to form a platoon with Chris Coghlan in left field, but hamstring injuries delayed his start to the season and then put him on the disabled list for a month in May and early June.
 When he returned, he made a number of starts in right field in place of the injured Jorge Soler during June, but was relegated to a defensive replacement role for much of the year.
 In a blow-out loss against the Detroit Tigers on August 19, Denorfia made his first career pitching appearance, pitching to one batter to close out the game.
-On September 28, in the Cubs’ final regular season home game of the year, Denorfia hit a game-winning pinch-hit home run in the 11th inning to beat the Kansas City Royals, 1-0.
+On September 28, in the Cubs’ final regular season home game of the year, Denorfia hit a game-winning pinch-hit home run in the 11th inning to beat the Kansas City Royals, 1–0.
 He became the first pinch hitter in Major League history to hit a walk-off home run for the only run of the game.
 Denorfia made a total of 21 starts in left, 20 in right, and 4 in center in 2015, appearing in 103 games overall.
 He batted .269/.319/.373 with 3 home runs in 212 at-bats.

-New York Yankees

-Denorfia signed a minor league contract with the New York Yankees on March 2, 2016 that includes an opt-out clause for March 31, he was released on March 27.

 San Francisco Giants

+On March 2, 2016, Denorfia signed a minor league contract with the New York Yankees that included an opt-out clause.
+After failing to make the team out of spring training, Denorfia exercised the clause and was released on March 27.

-On June 9, 2016, Denorfia signed a minor league deal with the Giants and was assigned to their AAA affiliate.
-He was released on August 16, 2016 despite hitting .269 in 42 games.
+On June 9, 2016, Denorfia signed a minor league contract with the San Francisco Giants and was assigned to the Triple–A Sacramento River Cats.
+He was released by the Giants organization on August 16, despite hitting .269 in 42 games.

 Colorado Rockies

-On January 13, 2017, Denorfia signed a minor league deal with the Rockies.
-He was released on May 29, 2017.
+On January 13, 2017, Denorfia signed a minor league contract with the Colorado Rockies.
+In 20 games for the Triple–A Albuquerque Isotopes, he batted .275/.383/.353 with two RBI and four stolen bases.
+Denorfia was released by the Rockies organization on May 29.

-Post-retirement career
+Coaching career

 On March 9, 2018, Denorfia retired and became a special assistant in the Chicago Cubs front office.
 In 2019, he joined the Cubs' coaching staff as a quality assurance coach.
 Following the hire of new manager David Ross after the 2019 season, it was announced that Denorfia would not return to the coaching staff.
 On January 7, 2020, he became the manager of the Hartford Yard Goats.